charlesfrye/charlesfrye.github.io/research.md

 in particular the irreversible Markov Chain Monte Carlo approach of [the Maass group](http://journal.frontiersin.org/article/10.3389/fnins.2016.00118/full).

-This research aims to uncover the efficient ways that biological systems take advantage of the inherent randomness of their components to achieve efficient computation, with potential applications both in our understanding of the brain
+This research aims to uncover the ways that biological systems take advantage of the inherent randomness of their components to achieve efficient computation, with potential applications both in our understanding of the brain